 - the movie poster gallery in the Peace Hotel,

 - the museum in Astor House Hotel.

 The Bund also has an array of city sculptures.

-Along the northern end of the riverfront is the Huangpu Park where the Monument to the People’s Heroes (a tall, abstract concrete tower and a memorial for those who lost their lives during the revolutionary struggle for Shanghai) is mounted.
+- Along the northern end of the riverfront is the Huangpu Park where the Monument to the People’s Heroes is mounted.
+It's a tall, abstract concrete tower and a memorial for those who lost their lives during the revolutionary struggle for Shanghai.

 2. Pudong Skyscrapers

 Pudong is Shanghai's financial district located across from the Bund on the Huangpu River.
 It is filled with astounding and unique skyscrapers some of which are the tallest in the world.

 Just a few decades ago it was mostly farmland but is now the fastest growing city on earth.

 Here you can browse the high-end shopping centers located at the base of all the skyscrapers housing many observation decks.

 It's easy to navigate around Pudong as there is an elevated pedestrian pathway between the buildings making it easy to walk from one skyscraper to the next.